nniemeir/educational-projects/README.md

 ## Educational Projects

 ### C
-1. PreSuff - Prepend or append a string to the name of all files in a directory with specified extension.
+1. PreSuff - POSIX program to prepend or append a string to the name of all files in a directory with specified extension.
 2. Halfway Across V1 (WIP) - a text-based survival game set in the Southern Rockies.

 ### C++